 The theory of neurofeedback is based on a simple concept – when you have information on what your brainwaves are doing, your brain can use that information to change how it works.

-Neurofeedback is completely non-invasive and it is considered by the Food and Drug Administration to be safe.
-In fact, the FDA recognizes that neurofeedback has never produced a serious side-effect since it was first developed over forty years ago.
+Neurofeedback is completely noninvasive and is considered safe by the Food and Drug Administration.
+In fact, the FDA recognizes that neurofeedback has never produced a serious side effect since it was first developed over forty years ago.

 A healthy, regulated brain is able to shift easily between arousal states as the demands arise.